Joker: Folie à Deux: Plot

-In an animated short entitled "Me and My Shadow", the Joker is impersonated by his shadow, who acts violently and takes his place to perform a musical number for a TV show, (Note: The set on which the musical number takes place resembles that of Murray Franklin's talk show from its predecessor.) then merges back together with the Joker before three police officers arrive and attack him.
+In an animated short titled "Me and My Shadow", the Joker is impersonated by his shadow, who acts violently and takes his place to perform a musical number for a TV show, (Note: The set on which the musical number takes place resembles that of Murray Franklin's talk show from its predecessor.) then merges back together with the Joker before three police officers arrive and attack him.

 Arthur Fleck is in custody at Arkham State Hospital awaiting trial for the crimes he committed two years prior.
 (Note: As depicted in Joker (2019)) His lawyer Maryanne Stewart plans to argue that Arthur suffers from dissociative identity disorder and that his Joker personality is responsible for the crimes.
-At a music therapy session, Arthur meets Harley "Lee" Quinzel, who claims that she grew up in the same neighborhood he did, had an abusive father who died in a car crash, and was imprisoned after burning down her parents' apartment building.
+At a music therapy session, Arthur meets Harleen "Lee" Quinzel, who claims that she grew up in the same neighborhood he did, had an abusive father who died in a car crash, and was imprisoned after burning down her parents' apartment building.
 Lee also expresses her admiration for Joker's crimes and personality.
 As their relationship develops, they begin imagining life as a stage musical with them in the spotlight through their linked insanity.

 During a film screening, Lee starts a fire.
 She and Arthur are caught trying to escape, and Arthur is placed in solitary confinement.
 Lee visits him to say she is being released to prevent him from influencing her, but promises to attend his trial.
 They have sex before she leaves.
 During an interview with a television personality, Arthur sings to Lee through the TV screen, deepening her love for him.

 On the day of the trial, Assistant District Attorney Harvey Dent calls witnesses who dismiss Arthur's claims of insanity, including his old neighbor Sophie Dumond.
 During a break, Maryanne reveals that Lee was actually a psychiatry student who grew up on the Upper West Side, and her father, a doctor, is alive.
 Furthermore, she voluntarily committed herself at Arkham, checked herself out, and never burned down an apartment building.
-When Arthur confronts Lee, she confesses that her lies were an effort to get close to Arthur but also tells him that she is pregnant from their night together and has moved into his old apartment building to create a home for them.
-Afterward he imagines a scenario where they are singing on television before she shoots him dead.
+When Arthur confronts Lee, she confesses that her lies were an effort to get close to Arthur but also claims that she is pregnant from their night together and has moved into his old apartment building to create a home for them.
+Afterwards, he imagines a scenario where they are singing on television before she shoots him dead.